The best apple varieties for hard cider

 Hard cider is made from fermented apple juice.
-While you can use any apples to make hard cider, in the cider-producing areas of England and France a range of specialist varieties have been developed.
-These traditional cider apple varieties often have juice which is very high in bitter tannins.
-This makes them almost unpalatable to eat fresh, but the tannins give the finished hard cider depth and "body" which you don't get from sweeter mainstream apples.
+While you can use any apples to make hard cider, in the traditional cider-producing areas of England and France a range of specialist varieties have evolved.
+These traditional cider apple varieties often have high levels of bitter tannins, which them almost unpalatable to eat fresh, but the tannins give the finished hard cider depth and "body" which you don't get from sweeter mainstream apples.

 The American tradition is to use eating or cooking apples with complex juice flavors, and especially crab-apples - these provide the tannins found in traditional European cider varieties.